 Take it All In: Viewing a potential new home is exciting, but it can also feel overwhelming at times.
 You may get a lot of information during your tour, so take a notebook for jotting down important details or take photos with your cell phone.
 This will keep you from forgetting crucial information later.

 More and more often, seniors are recognizing the many benefits of moving to a Springpoint community.
-With eight CCRCs located in New Jersey and Delaware, we’re sure you’re able to find a good fit to call your home.
+With eight Life Plan communities located in New Jersey and Delaware, we’re sure you’re able to find a good fit to call your home.
 While on your tour, we’re happy to answer any questions you may have and discuss our contract options available that will best suit your needs.

 Don’t just take our word for it, though.
 Come see for yourself!
 We invite you to contact us today to schedule your personal tour.